 Today, most of the Spring projects are integrated completely with Boot and even the Spring community began to develop various applications based on Spring Boot(monitoring and managing for example).
 You can benefit from very nice and useful features like remote shell and actuator for monitoring and managing with Boot.
 This enhances your application with production-ready features.

 Spring Boot has very powerful and nice configuration controls.
 Because of these, you can extend the Boot in a very simple and impressive way.
-Boot is one of the first microservice ready platforms.
+The boot is one of the first microservice ready platforms.

 Your project configuration will be very simple with the help of Boot and you need not maintain an XML file as well.
-Boot provides a lot of default implementation and JPA integration and Spring Hibernate will be pretty simple.
+The boot provides a lot of default implementation and JPA integration and Spring Hibernate will be pretty simple.

 So, if you look at the comparison part, Spring Boot is more useful when compared with Spring MVC as it has many inbuilt features and benefits which make it more reliable to use than MVC.
-Most of the things are auto configured using Boot.
+Most of the things are auto-configured using Boot.
 Just like Tomcat, Boot bundles a war file with server runtime.
-This enables for easy deployment and distribution of web applications.
+This enables easy deployment and distribution of web applications.

-Spring Boot is quite useful for container based deployments as industry is moving towards them.
-Though Spring MVC is the oldest and widely used JVM web framework and it has a large community of followers which are quite helpful and have provided numerous answers and tutorials, the popularity of Spring Boot is growing at a rapid pace and the reasons are mentioned clearly in the above section.
+Spring Boot is quite useful for container-based deployments as the industry is moving towards them.
+Though Spring MVC is the oldest and widely used JVM web framework and it has a large community of followers that are quite helpful and have provided numerous answers and tutorials, the popularity of Spring Boot is growing at a rapid pace and the reasons are mentioned clearly in the above section.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!